Driving the transformation: key opportunities for scaling enterprise and B2B brands

 Reduce the friction of the purchase process

 Who would’ve thought consumers would be picky about their checkout experience?
 It turns out 18% of cart abandonments are the result of a too long or complex checkout.
-Even De Forno admitted bad checkout is his ecommerce pet peeve.
+Even do Forno admitted a slow or complicated checkout is his own ecommerce pet peeve.

 Retailers have an opportunity to reduce the friction of the online purchase process by building solutions that are responsive, fast, and continually evolving.
-What really moves the bottom line is that “relentless look at friction points.”
+What really moves the bottom line is that “relentless look at friction points,” said do Forno.
 Brands should be thinking about the number of clicks it takes to get to checkout, the number of pop-ups for customers to navigate, the speed and seamlessness of their purchase flow, and how an optimized checkout experience can drive conversions and improve customer retention.

 Find innovative ways to connect with customers

-Think outside the box when it comes to connecting with customers digitally.
-De Forno pointed to brands using live streaming on social media, selling via video and interaction, having employees walk around with live video in store, and face-timing products.
+Think outside the box when it comes to connecting with customers digitally, said do Forno, pointing to brands using live streaming on social media, selling via video and interaction, having employees walk around with live video in store, and face-timing products.

 Rather than taking humans out of the ecommerce experience, real people driving these digital experiences can be the key to fostering that essential customer connection.